-Nancy is passionate about helping smaller organisations and developed Campaign Collective’s Selection Box for those with a communications budget of £5,000 or less.
+Nancy is passionate about helping smaller organisations and developed Campaign Collective’s Communications Selection Box for those with a communications budget of £5,000 or less.

 Outside of work, Nancy organises East Brighton parkrun and has helped set up a tool library and community workshop.